-Students will apply for the program during their 8th Grade year, and applications will be due by February 1, 2018.
-Students will be evaluated and scored based on the following criteria: grades in core subject areas, standardized testing results, teacher recommendations and a student-developed writing sample.
-Students will be required to follow the course sequence and requirements, with entry into and out of the program occurring at the end of the school year.
+Students apply for the program during their 8th grade year.
+Applications are due by February 7, 2020.
+Students are reviewed and scored based on the following criteria: grades in core subject areas, standardized test results, teacher recommendations and a student writing sample.
+Students are required to follow the course sequence and requirements as they are listed below and are only permitted to exit the program at the end of the school year.